roshanlam/RoshanEssayEdu/README.md

 # RoshanEssayEdu
 To validate essays, the program uses a API to check for plagiarism (copyright).
 It also uses a modified version of GPT-2 to detect the likelihood that the text was real or fake.
 Then it outputs a validation score using these 2 scores.
-In order to grade the essay, it uses a neural network model trained on the automatic essay grading dataset on Kaggle found here https://www.kaggle.com/c/asap-aes/data .Take this code and go build a profitable startup with it.
+In order to grade the essay, it uses a neural network model trained on the automatic essay grading dataset on Kaggle found here https://www.kaggle.com/c/asap-aes/data.

 This is an ongoing, open source project.
 Please contribute so this project can be finished faster.
 # Quickstart